MetOffice/CMEW/.github/ISSUE_TEMPLATE/bug_report.md

-[(C) Crown Copyright 2024-2025, Met Office.]: #
-[The LICENSE.md file contains full licensing details.]: #
 ---
 name: Bug report
-about: Create a bug report to help us improve
+about: Create a report to help us improve
 title: ''
 labels: bug
 assignees: ''